---->

 physics theories particularly.

-There is claimed to be evidence that redshift universe expansion
+There is also claimed to be evidence that redshift universe expansion

 may be somewhat weaker - or dark matter repulsion be weaker, or